This project has been co-funded with support from European Commission, Creative Europe programme of the European Union.

 In 2018 four cultural institutions launched a platform and project Future Epics.
 The idea was generated by Heartefact Fund (Serbia), Dubrovnik Summer Festival (Croatia), Tasca (Spain) and Vitlycke – Centre for Performing Arts (Sweden).
 This EU project Future Epics deals with different historical periods and unfairly neglected and overlooked historical narratives; it promotes the rich culture and history of the past centuries in the countries participating in the project and places the focus on interesting traditions, places, people and stories not found in history textbooks.

 For two years, partners have organized creative labs, symposiums and worked on three contemporary art pieces.
-Residency from 27 April to 10 May is an occasion for these productions to meet, work on their performances and share their experiences of interpreting heritage themes through performing arts.
-This residency brings together diverse but often neglected European heritage from three partners countries – Sweden, Croatia and Serbia.
+Residency from 27 April to 10 May was planned as an occasion for these productions to meet, work on their performances and share their experiences of interpreting heritage themes through performing arts.
+This residency would bring together diverse but often neglected European heritage from three partners countries – Sweden, Croatia and Serbia.
 The performances will have their premiere in Dubrovnik Summer Festival 2020 in August 2020.

 Embrace – dance performance by Meleat Fredriksson, Adam Seid Tahir and Lydia Östberg Diakité

 In Embrace Meleat Fredriksson, Adam Seid Tahir and Lydia Östberg Diakité will explore a black or rather African gaze as a way to challenge ruling values within the western society, as well as the demand put on us to affirm them.
 Facing the white gaze filled with binary relations: black/white, good/bad, civilized/savage, us/them- what if there is an African gaze?
 And what if it is filled with multitudes, scales of shades, contradictions, experiences and warmth?
 Where the notion of gazing is directed both inwards and outwards at the same time.